mattloose/RUscriptsdocs/docs/install.md

     >>> exit()

 Please note these scripts depend upon APIs which are not provided here.
-The Read Until API is available from Oxford Nanopore on request to MAP participants and is described in detail below.
+The Read Until API is available from Oxford Nanopore on request to MAP participants.

 #Installing components for Read Until Scripts